-The construction vehicles for the proposed Groothoek WEF project can take access via the R722, which runs past the project site in approximately 13 km distance to the west of the site (see Error!
-Reference source not found.).
+The construction vehicles for the proposed Groothoek WEF project can take access via the R722, which runs past the project site in approximately 13 km distance to the west of the site.

 The R722 is a regional route that connects Memel with Harrismith with a total length of approximately 85km.
 According to the road classification of the surrounding road network as per COTO's TRH26 South African Road Classification and Access Management Manual, the R722 can be classified as Class 3 rural minor arterial, which typically carries inter-district traffic between: